AUSSDA/aussda-dataverse-r-example/README.md

-# AUSSDA Dataverse example in a Python online environment
+# AUSSDA Dataverse example in Python and R online environments
 Shows how to download and run analyses on a data file directly from the AUSSDA Dataverse.
 The example uses an open access dataset but it also works with files that require an API key.